 OMAHA, Neb. ( TheStreet) -- One of the many side effects of Warren Buffett's planned acquisition of Burlington Northern ( BNI) is the rampant market chatter about Berkshire Hathaway's ( BRK.B) likely addition to the S&P 500 Index.
 Should short-term traders be getting ready for a profit opportunity as a result of this impending index event?
 Berkshire Hathaway announced this week that it will hold

+a Jan.
+20 shareholder vote on a 50-1 stock split in its B shares.
+If approved as expected, the level of share would bring Buffett's investment company into compliance with a major S&P 500 requirement which it has never been able to previously satisfy: sufficient trading volume.
+Being added to the S&P 500 is a historical achievement over which Warren Buffett has voiced previous ambivalence, if not outright reluctance.
+Still, many index mavens are expecting the S&P 500 inclusion to be a fait accompli once the stock split is executed.
 If so, are Berkshire Hathaway's shares trading too low when analyzed in relation to the likely price bump it will receive from S&P inclusion?
 At least one -- of the select group of analysts who cover the company, and academics who have studied the S&P 500 Inclusion Effect -- thinks the answer to this question is 'yes.'
 Eric Lin, an assistant professor of finance at California State University and co-author with John Kensinger of University of North Texas of a soon-to-be-published research paper on the S&P 500 price bump, said short-term traders, in particular, will see an opportunity to profit from Berkshire Hathaway's the S&P 500 inclusion.